0waisAli/SQL_Restaurant_Order_Analysis/README.md

 # SQL_Restaurant_Order_Analysis
-A quarter's worth of orders from a fictitious restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.
+Restaurant orders analysis on a fictious restraurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name and price of the items.